What Is a Life Insurance Waiting Period?

 Types of Waiting Periods in Life Insurance

-Contestability Period: This is a common waiting period that usually lasts for two years after the policy is issued.
+• Contestability Period: A common waiting period in life insurance, the contestability period usually lasts two years after the policy is issued.
 During this time, the insurance company has the right to investigate any claims made.
-They can even deny a claim if false information was provided during the application process.
+It can even deny a claim if false information was provided during the application process.

 How to Navigate Life Insurance Waiting Periods